An Error-Based Safety Buffer for Safe Adaptive Control (Extended Version): Conclusions and Future Work

-The numerator of $\Delta_{ebsb}$ upper-bounds a combination of $\vec{e}_x$ and $\dot{\vec{e}}_x$, with an additional term in \eqref{eqn:error_based_safety_buffer_r>1} due to the high relative degree.
-The presence of $h_1(\vec{x}_m)$ in the denominator can be thought of as varying the sensitivity to changes in $\vec{e}_x$ as the reference model moves towards or away from $\partial S$.
+The numerator of $\Delta_{ebsb}$ upper-bounds a combination of $\vec{e}_x$ and $\dot{\vec{e}}_x$.
+The presence of $\bar{h}(\vec{x}_m)$ in the denominator can be thought of as varying the sensitivity to changes in $\vec{e}_x$ as the reference model moves towards or away from $\partial\bar{S}$.
 Recall that the adaptive control design in Section \ref{subsec:EBSB_adaptive_control} causes the plant to asymptotically track the reference model.
-Thus, as the reference model moves far away from $\partial S$ ($h_1(\vec{x}_m)$ is large), we become less concerned that the plant might imminently leave the safe set, and $\Delta_{ebsb}$ can become less sensitive to changes in $\vec{e}_x$.
-Conversely, whenever the reference model is close to $\partial S$ ($h_1(\vec{x}_m)$ is small), the safety objective requires us to closely watch for any deviations between the plant and reference model and quickly increase $\Delta_{ebsb}$ in response to changes in $\vec{e}_x$.
+Thus, as the reference model moves far away from $\partial\bar{S}$ ($\bar{h}(\vec{x}_m)$ is large), we become less concerned that the plant might imminently leave the safe set, and $\Delta_{ebsb}$ can become less sensitive to changes in $\vec{e}_x$.
+Conversely, whenever the reference model is close to $\partial\bar{S}$ ($\bar{h}(\vec{x}_m)$ is small), the safety objective requires us to closely watch for any deviations between the plant and reference model and quickly increase $\Delta_{ebsb}$ in response to changes in $\vec{e}_x$.